arnowelzel/timed-content/readme.txt

 10. An example showing use of the `[timed-content-server]` shortcode with `debug` set to `true`.
 You'll only see it if you're logged in and it's on a Page/Post you can edit (Your regular visitors won't see this at all).

 == Changelog ==

+= 2.20 =

+* Code refactoring and cleanup
+* Increased minimum required WordPress version to 3.8
+* TODO: Date format for shortcodes and rules is now always similar to ISO 8601 (yyyy-mm-dd HH:MM), existing dates in rules will be parsed as "mm/dd/yyyy HH:MM" if they contain slashes, existing shortcodes will work with old formats as well

+= 2.15 =

+* Fixed 404 error caused by wrong URL for jquery date/time picker localization.

 = 2.10 =